Claude Cowork for accounting firms: secure books, close, and tax work for Canadian CPAs

 AP and AR cleanup Deduplicates and categorizes invoices and payments Treated as a draft for review

-The core guardrail is least privilege: scope Cowork to one client’s working folder, not the whole client drive or every company file.
+According to Anthropic’s deployment guidance, the core guardrail is least privilege: scope Cowork to one client’s working folder, never the whole client drive.
 Classify what is allowed in (working documents for the active engagement) and what stays out (tax identifiers and client data beyond the scoped folder).
 Keep a CPA reviewing anything filed.
 Cowork runs in an isolated virtual machine, but prompts still reach Anthropic, so scope is the control that limits exposure.

 Field note.
-In the firm pilots I’ve run, the first thing I change is access.
+A first-person field observation: in the firm pilots I’ve run, the first thing I change is access.
 I’ve seen a bookkeeper point an agent at a drive that held every client’s working papers.
 We scoped it to one engagement folder, and the workflow that felt reckless became routine.
 The work’s identical; the exposure isn’t.

 The oversight gap for CPA file documentation and CRA audits

-Claude Cowork stores its conversation history locally on each user’s computer, and that activity is not captured by audit logs, the Compliance API, or data exports.
-For a CPA firm this matters: file documentation standards and CRA audit trails both assume the firm can reconstruct how a number was reached.
+According to Anthropic, Claude Cowork stores its conversation history locally on each user’s computer, outside audit logs, the Compliance API, and data exports.
+For a CPA firm it matters: file documentation standards and CRA audit trails both assume the firm can reconstruct how a number was reached.
 Team and Enterprise owners can stream Cowork events to a SIEM through OpenTelemetry, which Anthropic notes does not replace audit logging for compliance.

 Fusion Computing wires the OpenTelemetry stream into the same monitoring we run for managed detection and response, so a practice sees tool calls and file access even though the transcript stays on the device.
 If a working paper could support a filing or a CRA query, the firm keeps that record on purpose.